SammyEnigma/ForceBindIP-Gui/README.md

 ## Firefox Compatibility
 Firefox requires the about:config?filter=browser.launcherProcess.enabled preference set to false, otherwise ForceBindIP attaches to the launcher and not the actual program.

+## Downloading ForceBindIP
+If you can not download ForceBindIP by clicking on "Download and Config"
+Then Open "ForceBindIP-Download.exe" ( or compile .au3 it then open if u want )

 ## Copying ForceBindIP
 If you install ForceBindIP it might be in